-Then the conventional full-body workout may be the very thing for you.
+Then the conventional full-body workout may be the better option for you.

 Do you want to train 3 times a week?

-Then the alternating full-body workout proves to be a very efficient concept to get stronger while building muscle mass with relatively little effort.
+Then the alternating full-body workout proves to be a very efficient concept to get stronger while building muscle mass with relatively small frequency.

 Unsure how to best train for your individual goal?
 Check out our blog with massive content or reach out and contact us through our social media channels.